 - What was Prohibition?
 In a dark time for drinkers in the United States, alcohol was banned from 1920-1933.
 Despite the energy around the movement, Prohibition was never enforced in some places like Kansas City, Missouri.

 - What is the “Zion Curtain law”?
-From the 1960s until 2018 bartenders in Utah had to prepare drinks behind a curtain or partition, out of view of guests.
-This was done to reduce the temptation of excessive drinking.
+From the 1960s until 2018 bartenders in Utah had to prepare drinks behind a curtain or partition, out of view of guests to “reduce the temptation” of excessive drinking.

 - What is the most banned spirit?
 Absinthe has long been portrayed as a dangerous, hallucinogenic, and addictive substance.
 However, this wormwood spirit is no more harmful than any other alcohol but the presence of thujone was once misunderstood.
 There was a time when absinthe was used as a malaria drug.

 - Where was it illegal to alter a spirit for a cocktail?
 For almost 100 years, bartenders weren’t allowed to age or infuse spirits purchased for use in Canadian bars.
 Luckily this changed in 2018.

 - Where are the highest number of World’s 50 Best Bars?
 London currently has eight of the top 50 bars in the world according to the annual global list.

 - How many margaritas do American’s drink hourly?
 185,000 margaritas disappear hourly in the USA.